 Almost 6 years ago, I spent some months on a course with the poet Don Paterson.
 He had (and has) lots of strongly held views about poetry and cognitive science, the construction of metaphor and vowel-patterning, but what I remember most was him scrawling this on the whiteboard:

 Poetry, said Don, is first and foremost a mode of reading not of writing.
 Sometimes nowadays people ask me – I don’t know why – how to write poems, as if there’s some kind of trick to it or a correct procedure.
-I imagine that when they think of a poem they think of a Shakespearean sonnet and can’t get their head around how it’s done.
-Neither can I most of the time, but poetry – luckily – encompasses innumerable forms.
+I imagine that their idea of poetry is synonymous with something like a Shakespearean sonnet and they can’t get their heads around how it’s done.
+Neither can I most of the time, but poetry – luckily – encompasses numerous forms.
 Moon, for example.